 An individual who is liable to Belgian social security contributions is also required to make a special social security contribution.

-Where the expatriate is on a secondment from an EU jurisdiction and holds the relevant documentation (A1) an exemption to Belgian Social Security will apply (limited in time – usually five years).
+Where the expatriate is seconded from an EU jurisdiction and holds the relevant documentation (A1) an exemption to Belgian Social Security will apply (limited in time – usually five years).

-Where the expatriate is on a secondment from a jurisdiction outside the EU with which Belgium holds a Bi-Lateral Agreement and the expatriate holds the relevant documentation (certificate of coverage), an exemption to Belgian Social Security will apply (limited in time).
+Where the expatriate is seconded from a jurisdiction outside the EU with which Belgium holds a Bi-Lateral Agreement and the expatriate holds the relevant documentation (certificate of coverage), an exemption to Belgian Social Security will apply (limited in time).

 Where the expatriate is transferring from a jurisdiction that does not fall into one of the above categories, the Belgian rules will determine his liability to Belgian social security taxes.

 Expatriates benefiting from the special tax status who are subject to Belgian social security are allowed to exclude the tax free allowances also from social security.
-Moreover, under certain circumstances these tax-free allowances can be increased with the travel exclusion, resulting in additional social security savings (for both the employee and the employer).
+Moreover under certain circumstances these tax free allowance can be increased with the travel exclusion resulting in an additional social security saving (both for the employee and the employer).

 When the offer of the options is not accepted within the sixty-day period referred to above, taxation will occur at exercise.
 The taxable benefit will be determined as the positive difference between the market value of the shares at exercise and the exercise price.
 Social Security contributions will normally also be due.
 Subsequent capital gains upon sale of the shares are tax free.